Collisions of solitary waves in condensates beyond mean-field theory: Soliton pair fragmentation due to phase diffusion

 where the expression after $\approx$ is valid for short times.
 The fragmentation timescale $\sub{t}{frag}=\hbar/( \sqrt{\sub{N}{sol}}|\chi|)$ is corroborated by the more involved quantum many body methods TWA and MCTDHB in \fref{fragmentation_allmethods}.
 For the TWA results in \fref{fragmentation_allmethods}, we can see the emergence of several additional significantly occupied orbitals beyond the first two.
 We will comment on these in \sref{collisions}.

 Note that the Hamiltonian \bref{twomodeHamil} for large $d$ reduces to $\hat{H}=\frac{\chi}{2} ( \hat{a}^\dagger \hat{a}^\dagger \hat{a} \hat{a} + \hat{b}^\dagger \hat{b}^\dagger \hat{b} \hat{b}) $, after we adjust the zero of energy such that the term $\sim \omega$ can be ignored.
-This just corresponds to two independent non-linear Kerr oscillators and the dynamics just discussed thus is Kerr-squeezing \cite{book:walls:milburn,matthias:simon:kerr,wuester:kerr} or phase diffusion \cite{lewenstein_phasediff}.
+This just corresponds to two independent non-linear Kerr oscillators and the dynamics just discussed thus is well known and referred to as Kerr-squeezing \cite{book:walls:milburn,matthias:simon:kerr,wuester:kerr} or phase diffusion \cite{lewenstein_phasediff}.
 Phase-diffusion refers to an initially fixed condensate mean phase becoming ill defined due to diffusion over all angles.

 We visualize phase diffusion for the reduced state of just one (the left) soliton in \fref{phase_diffusion}, using the Husimi Q-function $Q(\alpha)=|\braket{\alpha}{\Psi}|/\pi$ that quantifies the overlap of an arbitrary state $\ket{\Psi(t)}$ with a coherent state $\ket{\alpha}$.
-In the space $\alpha\in \mathbb{C}$, farther from the origin corresponds to larger atom number $n$ in the left soliton, and the argument indicates the soliton phase $\varphi_L$.
+In the space $\alpha\in \mathbb{C}$, farther from the origin corresponds to larger atom number $n$ in the left soliton, and the argument of $\alpha$ indicates the soliton phase $\varphi_L$.

 We show $Q(\alpha)$ at several characteristic snapshots, indicated in \fref{fragmentation_allmethods} by vertical red dashed lines.
 Initially, the state of atom number within one of the solitons itself is a coherent state, with a 2D Gaussian as Q-function.
 It then shears, since the angular phase evolution due to non-linear interactions scales as $\varphi_L\sim \chi n(n-1)t$ with the atom number, and it thus faster for $\alpha$ farther away from the origin.
 During this initial period, see e.g.~$t=2$, the dynamics is also called Kerr squeezing.
 At later times, the phase of a single soliton, and hence even more so the relative phase between two solitons becomes progressively undefined.
 At that stage, there also is complete fragmentation.